biabbiassago/pf-ext-reg/src/bayesian-onestep/readme.md

-File: `sampling-joints.R` contains functions to sample each parameter
+File: `sampling-joints.R` contains functions to sample each parameter.
 File: `bayesian_max_model.R` contains the function to fit the model in question + a couple of auxiliary functions for plots.
 File:: `fit_model1.R` contains the file to run the model with a simulated dataset (in data folder) and save the results.